 - The Pine Tree Development Zone Program offers 10-year tax incentives to eligible businesses.
 Click here for more information.

 - The Revolving Loan Program provides eligible project activities with loans for business start-ups, expansions and/or building improvements and/or renovations, real property acquisition and capital equipment, including 0% financing for façade improvements in the Village Business Historic District.
-Click here to download the PDF.
+Click here to download the PDF of the Management Plan and Application.

 Business in Farmington also means enjoyment of Maine’s unique foothills quality of life.
 Farmington has a highly qualified work force, superior heath care services, and strong public and higher educational systems – it’s a wonderful balance of economic advantages with small town lifestyle.